Overview

 Median Home Value: The presence of trees aligns with increased economic vitality and quality of life.
 This layer shows the median home value, as reported by the U.S. Census American Community Survey 5-year summaries.

-Minority Population: Tree canopy is negatively correlated with the percentage of minority residents.
-Planting trees in communities with higher percentages of minority residents can support environmental equity.
+POC Population: Tree canopy is negatively correlated with the percentage of POC (people of color) residents.
+Planting trees in communities with higher percentages of people of cover can support environmental equity.

 Population Density: This layer shows population density.
 Larger numbers of people will benefit from the ecosystem services that increased tree canopy coverage can provide.